Rehabilitation Sciences Main Menu

 Admission - Doctor of Physical Therapy

-The Physical Therapy Program at Armstrong Atlantic State University is a full-time program.
-The program consists of nine semesters of academic course work, including three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) and several additional clinical experiences.
+The Physical Therapy Program at Armstrong Atlantic State University is a full-time nine semester program that is comprised of academic coursework and three full-time clinical affiliations (with a minimum of 31 weeks of full-time clinical practice) in addition to other smaller clinical experiences.
 Upon completion of the program, all students are awarded a Doctor of Physical Therapy (D.P.T.) degree.
 All program graduates are eligible to take the National Physical Therapy Examination and apply for state licensure in all jurisdictions.
 Admission is limited to 36 students per class.

 Prerequisites and Application Process

 Applicants must complete the requirements for a baccalaureate degree from a regionally accredited institution.
 While any major field of study is acceptable, the degree and all prerequisite courses must be completed prior to matriculation.
 At least 5 of the 8 prerequisite science courses must be completed at the time of application.
 (This applies to both early and regular decision candidates.)
 In the event that courses are taken more than once, grades will be averaged.

 Applicants need to demonstrate effective oral and written communication skills.

 - A one-year sequence of basic (general, inorganic) chemistry with laboratories which are designed for science or health professions majors;

 - A one-year sequence of general physics with laboratories (both calculus or non-calculus physics are acceptable) which are for science or health professions majors and which include mechanics, electricity, magnetism and light;

 - A one-year sequence of anatomy and physiology with laboratories (either as two combined anatomy and physiology courses or with one course in physiology and one course in anatomy) which may be lower division human anatomy and physiology courses for health professions majors or upper division vertebrate or human physiology and comparative or developmental anatomy;